Commercial Vehicle Procurement and Fleet Sourcing for Port Harcourt and Abuja

 Project vehicles

-Utility vehicles, crew transport, mobile workshops, and site-support units for infrastructure projects.
+Utility vehicles, crew transport, mobile workshops, and site-support units for infrastructure projects, NGO programmes, and field teams.

 04